How to Get to Avoriaz – Transfers, Tips & Travel Guide

 Since Avoriaz is car-free, taxis still need to use the designated arrival or access areas rather than driving through the resort village itself.
 If taking a taxi, confirm that the driver will travel to the Avoriaz Welcome Centre access point rather than only as far as Morzine.

-For comparison, a pre-booked private transfer from Geneva to Avoriaz starts from around £190 per vehicle for up to 8 passengers.
-For families and groups, this can be comparable to, or cheaper than, taking a taxi, while also giving you a confirmed price and a service arranged around ski luggage and winter resort access.
+For comparison, a pre-booked private transfer from Geneva to Avoriaz starts from around £190 per vehicle for up to 8 passengers — for families and groups, this can be comparable to, or cheaper than, a taxi, with a confirmed price and a service arranged around ski luggage and winter resort access.

 Peak Season